-What is a digital content completeness (DCC) score?
+What is the Digital Content Completeness (DCC) score?

-If you start using SiteLucent, one of the terms you are bound to come across is the DCC score.
-The DCC Score is calculated by comparing the content found for the selected product(s) to the defined completeness criteria, and shows the percentage of criteria that are met.
+If you start using SiteLucent, the DCC score is one of the terms you are bound to come across.
+The DCC Score is calculated by comparing the content found for the selected product(s) to the defined completeness criteria and shows the percentage of met criteria.

-In short: The DCC score helps you to optimize product pages on retailer sites by identifying gaps and inconsistencies in content.
+In short: The DCC score helps you to optimise product pages on retailer sites by identifying gaps and inconsistencies in content.